-The QTC research team deals with some of these issues in more detail in a background paper on Intercultural Communications.
-They make it clear in ways that should have been important to the RCMP Sled Dogs Report that relations were not just marked by "authority, respect, fear, and dependence" as that report acknowledged, but were tainted by systematically maintained colonial inequality whose intimidating impact is often summed up in the Inuit language as illira75-a word which does not appear in the RCMP Sled Dogs Report.
+a background paper on intercultural communications.
+They make it clear in ways that should have been important to the RCMP Sled Dogs Report that relations were not just marked by "authority, respect, fear, and dependence" as that report acknowledged, but were tainted by systematically maintained colonial inequality whose intimidating impact is often summed up in the Inuit language as illira75-a word that does not appear in the RCMP Sled Dogs Report.
 (Pond Inlet Elder Anaviapik explained to Hugh Brody that illira is the characteristic of "people or things that have power over you and can be neither controlled nor predicted.
 People or things that make you feel vulnerable, and to which you are vulnerable.")
-This extreme diffidence, and the impairment of ordinary human interactions that flowed from it, are essential to explaining a number of factors which the RCMP Sled Dogs Report dealt with, including the reluctance of Inuit to resist the killing of their dogs in the first place and their reticence in avoiding the self-investigation launched by the Force in 2005.
+This extreme diffidence, and the impairment of ordinary human interactions that flowed from it, are essential to explaining a number of factors the RCMP Sled Dogs Report dealt with, including the reluctance of Inuit to resist the killing of their dogs in the first place and their reticence in avoiding the self-investigation launched by the Force in 2005.